Wilderness First Aid Certification

 • 8 hours of online learning, which you will complete beforehand; and,

-• 8 hours of practical skill work, which you will complete with us.
+• 8 hours of practical skill work, which you will complete with us in-person.

 Certification